Local Democracy Week 2019

 - We’ve also received comments in writing, via social media, via our web site and by email.

-We have reviewed and deliberated all this evidence – now we’re sharing our draft report and recommendations with our participants.
+We reviewed and deliberated all this evidence to help us create our report.
 You can look through the evidence too: